Rogdham/pyzstd/index.rst

     **last_end_directive**

-        The last end directive, initialized as ``EndDirective.END``.
+        The last end directive used to this compressor, initialized as ``EndDirective.END``.

-        You may use this flag to get the current state of the compress stream.
-Such as, a block ends or a frame ends.
+        It can be used to get the current state, such as, a block ends or a frame ends.

 class **ZstdDecompressor(zstd_dict=None, option=None)**

     Initialize a ZstdDecompressor object.
-Like bz2/lzma/zlib modules, it's thread-safe at method level.
+It's thread-safe at method level.

     *zstd_dict* argument is re-trained dictionary for decompression, a ``ZstdDict`` object.